15 Great Books on Indonesia

 Swift evening spreads across Jakarta.
 The city lies inert in a hot brown twilight, which smells of petrol, frangipani, and fear.
 All energy burns low, like the failing street lights; but fear mounts like erotic excitement in these stormy nights of the northwest monsoon.
 Jakarta awaits always for explosions.

-One of my favorite fiction books about Indonesia is The Year of Living Dangerously, by Australian writer C.J.
+One of my favorite fiction books about Indonesia is The Year of Living Dangerously by Australian writer C.J.
 Boch.
-The story centers around a group of western journalists covering Indonesia in 1965.
-This is one of the most important and most violent years in Indonesia’s modern-day history as it is the year that marks the downfall of Sukarno.
+The story centers around a group of western journalists covering Indonesia during the end of the Sukarno years, one of the most violent and important times in the history of Indonesia.

 The Year of Living Dangerously perfectly captures that sense of place and time.
 It’s so evocative of the tense atmosphere of what I would imagine Indonesia would be going through in 1965.
 As I was reading the book, I could feel myself transported to Jakarta.
 The sights, sounds, smells are so perfectly presented.